By Erik Marcus

 Eating a diet rich in fruits and vegetables can help reduce the risk of many leading causes of illness and death, such as cardiovascular disease, type 2 diabetes, some cancers, and obesity.

 Accordingly, governments worldwide have long promoted the “5-a-day” concept to encourage people to eat more vegetables.
 But some health experts believe that this recommendation falls short of what’s optimal.
-There’s good evidence that people should strive to eat at least seven servings a day.
+Good evidence suggests that people should eat at least seven servings each day.

-Unfortunately, many people don’t know where to begin.
-So in this guide I’ll show you easy ways to add more vegetables to your diet.
+If you want to step up your vegetable intake, how can you begin?
+In this guide I’ll show you easy ways to add more vegetables to your diet.

 What are Vegetables?